SimplyTheOther/resynthesizer/README.md

 * https://sourceforge.net/projects/gimponosx/

 Building this repository for Windows and OSX is not easy, and not documented here.
+There is a potentially incomplete tutorial for building on OSX available [here.](https://gist.github.com/ryan-robeson/5841f712ff23c910bbbfac793c16bfad)

 ## Acknowledgements